Stockport Heritage & History

-If you’re searching for things to do in Stockport, local heritage sites, or places that explain the town’s industrial past, these attractions tell the full story — from rivers and trade to hats, railways and resilience.
+If you’re searching for things to do in Stockport like local heritage sites, or places that explain the town’s industrial past, then these attractions tell the story, from rivers and trade to hats, railways and resilience.

 Inside, you’ll find original machinery, restored workspaces and rotating exhibitions that explore industrial labour, fashion and design.
 It’s the clearest starting point for understanding Stockport’s economic backbone.